shlomif/shlomif-tech-diary/tweets.md

 ----

-Some1 on IRC told me "you havent updated your website's style im 50 years".
+Someone on IRC told me "you haven't updated your website's style im 50 years".
 1973 is before the WWW was invented in 1989.
 For ref:

 * https://www.shlomifish.org/meta/FAQ/site_looks_old.xhtml